DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/grouping.md

 ## Customize the Appearance

-Timetable cells have the `groupingInfo` property that lists groups to which a particular cell belongs.
-Use this property to customize cells depending on their group.
+Timetable cells have a `groupingInfo` property that lists groups to which a particular cell belongs.
+Use this property to customize cells based on their group.

-In addition, the `GroupingPanel` plugin has properties that customize the group panel: `horizontalLayoutComponent`, `rowComponent`, and `cellComponent`.
+In addition, you can use the following `GroupingPanel` plugin properties to customize the group panel: `horizontalLayoutComponent`, `rowComponent`, and `cellComponent`.

-The following example shows how to use the properties mentioned above:
+The following example shows how to use these properties:

 .embedded-demo({ "path": "scheduler-grouping/custom", "showThemeSelector": true })